 While City College will be the first to offer a major in LGBT studies, other community colleges are slowly but surely bringing in courses in this field of study.

 Kirkwood Community College is one institution that has introduced a course on LGBT studies, currently taught by one of the sociology professors on staff.
-The purpose of this course, according to the class syllabus, is to help students think critically about social issues that affect everyone.
+According to the class syllabus, this course aims to help students think critically about social issues that affect everyone.

 It began with many community colleges offering social and psychological support to gay and lesbian students.
 Next, a few courses in LGBT studies began to be offered.
-City College in San Francisco is prepared to move the bar up to the next level by offering a legitimate degree program that will allow students the opportunity to transfer their credits to an accredited four-year university.
-It will be interesting to see how much interest the LGBT studies major receives, as well as how many colleges will follow in City College's footsteps.
+City College in San Francisco is prepared to move the bar up to the next level by offering a legitimate degree program allowing students to transfer their credits to an accredited four-year university.
+It will be interesting to see how much interest the LGBT studies major receives and how many colleges will follow in City College's footsteps.